robertthegreat43/robertthegreat43.github.io/README.md

 <h2>Software Assurance</h2>
 <p>
-TTG solutions is company dedicated to bringing innovative software solution to our users We rely on simulation to create attacks that are not real and find real world solutions to the problem in a market that is making 45 billion dollars computer security is losing the solutions in networking is not working to solve this problems the firewalls that are supposed to be protecting, the asset and the data are not working CERT reported that there are over 538% percent  rise in attacks reported, Hacker are coming up with new and innovate ways to use malicious software as the new Hacker proclaim that they are able to use AI to create an attack on system this could be a real problem, We believe the trick is to give the user maintainable data, systems and software that can be used and still be up through an attack on a network, Knowing That web security is one of these vulnerable issues.
-We the client may go on and simulate these types of at
+TTG solutions is company dedicated to bringing innovative software solution to our users We rely on simulation to create attacks that are not real and find real world solutions to the problem in a market that is making 45 billion dollars Computer security is losing.
+The solutions in networking are not working to solve this problems the firewalls that are supposed to be protecting, your asset and the data are not working CERT reported that there are over a 53.8% percent  rise in attacks reported, Hacker are coming up with new and innovate ways to use malicious software as the new Hacker proclaim that they are able to use AI to create an attack on system this could be a real problem, We believe the trick is to give the user maintainable data, systems and software that can be used and still be up through an attack on a network, Knowing That web security is one of these vulnerable issues.
+We simulate These type of attacks.
 </p>
 <p>
 SDL: is structured process that is used to design , developed and test good quality software